otammato/6_ELK_monitoring_NodeJS_logs/README.md

 To test this solution, you need the following prerequisites:

 - Linux workstation with Node.js, npm, Git, and Docker installed (I'm using Ubuntu 22.04)
-- A sample Node.JS app
+- A sample Node.JS app available here:

 <br>